DaKU720/password_generator/README.md

 A program that randomly generates 20-characters password.

 ## How does it work?
-Everytime you run the program, it generates a diffrent password.
+Every time you run the program, it generates a different password.